 Arts and crafts, designers, and local brands

 In Marseille, the art and design shops are concentrated around the Cours Julien.
 This former wholesalers’ market houses young prêt-à-porter designers and antique dealers in a colourful, street art atmosphere.
 At La Joliette, the Docks Village also gathers together an array of trendy little shops.
 If you’re in Hyères, nip over to Wallaby Boomerangs – a shop dedicated to flying objects- and to the Atelier de Joaillerie Hélène D, an artisanal jeweller that revamps old jewels.
 To shop for the famous Tropézienne sandals, go to K. Jacques or L’Atelier Rondini in Saint-Tropez.
 The little streets of Aix city centre are also teeming with small fashionable boutiques.
 Those who love bric-a-brac should head to L’Isle-sur-la-Sorgue, where the Brun de Vian-Tiran factory is also located.
 In Gargas, in the Luberon, the Mathieu lighting factory restores and creates exceptional lights.
-Finally, the L’Occitane en Provence Museum in Manosque, promises you a journey through Provençal fragrances.
+Finally, the L’Occitane en Provence Factory in Manosque, promises you a journey through Provençal fragrances.